goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.2 Query HTML elements based on attributes that are unlikely to change

-:white_check_mark: **Do:** Query HTML elements based on attributes that are likely to survive graphic changes unlike css selectors and like form labels.
-If the desginated element doesn't have such attributes, create a dedicated test attribute like 'test-id-submit-button'.
-Going this route not only ensures that your functional/logic tests never break because of look&feel changes, but also it becomes clear to the entire team that this element and attribute are utilized by tests and shouldn't get removed
+:white_check_mark: **Do:** Query HTML elements based on attributes that are likely to survive graphic changes unlike CSS selectors and like form labels.
+If the designated element doesn't have such attributes, create a dedicated test attribute like 'test-id-submit-button'.
+Going this route not only ensures that your functional/logic tests never break because of look&feel changes but also it becomes clear to the entire team that this element and attribute are utilized by tests and shouldn't get removed

 <br/>

-:negative_squared_cross_mark: **Otherwise:** You want to test the login functionality that spans many components, logic and services, everything is setup perfectly - stubs, spies, Ajax calls are isolated.
+:negative_squared_cross_mark: **Otherwise:** You want to test the login functionality that spans many components, logic and services, everything is set up perfectly - stubs, spies, Ajax calls are isolated.
 All seems perfect.
-Then the test fails because the designer changed the div css class from 'thick-border' to 'thin-border'
+Then the test fails because the designer changed the div CSS class from 'thick-border' to 'thin-border'

 <br/>